demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-session-metadata

 ***
-Get the metadata of one or multiple sessions.
+Get the metadata of one or multiple sessions

 #### Base Command